 Far Out Magazine’s new road trip series has kicked off with what has proven to be a giant route around California, the largest populated state in the US.

-Prior to this moment, the road has taken us from Los Angeles to Palm Springs – a place that we had planned to stay for two nights.
-With the words ‘Frank Sinatra used to live here’ still ringing in our ears given the amount of times Palm Springs locals utter the phrase, Far Out headed out-of-town to see what Salton Sea and Salvation Mountain was all about.
+Prior to this moment, the road has taken us from Los Angeles to Palm Springs—a place that we had planned to stay for two nights.
+With the words “Frank Sinatra used to live here” still ringing in our ears given the number of times Palm Springs locals utter the phrase, Far Out headed out-of-town to see what Salton Sea and Salvation Mountain was all about.

 You’ll be aware that water, the moderation of water and the constant threat of running out of water has had the state of California on high alert for decades.
-So, to offer a very brief history into the area that was previously desert land alone, begins with an usually heavy rainfall in 1900s causing what would turn out to be one of the largest national accidents in state history.
-The Colorado River burst its banks and flooded the previously dried out farmland.
-What ensued was an unforeseen lake that has endured a hectic and trouble life.
+So, to offer a very brief history into the area that was previously entirely made up of desert land, begins with unusually heavy rainfall in the 1900s causing what would turn out to be one of the largest national accidents in state history.
+The Colorado River burst its banks and flooded the previously dried-out farmland.
+What ensued was an unforeseen lake that has endured a hectic and troubled life.

 However, from what was initially an idyllic miracle in the desert soon became a nightmare.
-The lake, which ran across farmland littered with pesticides and filtered salt water from the ocean, soon became far too much of an economical hazard.
-The water was so badly infected that any potential living species in the lake were soon washed up on the beaches, the same waterfront that had previously lined the most luxurious of sun beds.
+The lake, which ran across farmland littered with pesticides and filtered salt water from the ocean, soon became an economic hazard.
+The water was so badly infected that any potential living species in the lake were soon washed up on the beaches, the same waterfront that had previously lined the most luxurious of sunbeds.
 As the dead fish began to take precedent, tourists abandoned the area and left behind mountains of fish bones, brown toxic water and houses running into disrepair.

 To put the current situation into perspective, before 1985, the Salton Sea’s State Park had more visitor days per year than did Yosemite National Park.